The Best Project Management Blogs in 2023

 Steve Dotto also makes videos on YouTube and hosts webinars devoted to different topics under the management umbrella.
 There are several reviews on different tools and software and he also hosts courses, including free ones.

 5. Susanne Madsen

-As a co-founder of The Project Leadership Institute (a learning institute built to help people hone their leadership and management skills), Susanne Madsen is one of the most recognized professionals in the area.
+As a co-founder of The Project Leadership Institute (a learning institute built to help people hone their leadership and key project management skills), Susanne Madsen is one of the most recognized professionals in the area.

 Before becoming an influencer in the Project Management space, she leads corporate sector processes at companies like JP Morgan and Citigroup.